stako5/sdi-workshop-funderbar/README.md

 the following functions (*italicized functions* are solved for you).
 Implement each of the functions by making all of the tests pass:

+## Getting Started

+There are a few ways you can start this exercise.
+  1. You can open the specRunner.html file in your browser of choice.

+  2. If you have the `open in browser` extension installed, you can right click specRunner.html and select `open in default browser`.

+  3. If you have the `live server` extension installed you can right click specRunner.html and select `open with live server'

+Note: Choosing option 1 or 2 means you will have to refres your page each time you update your tests.

+Note: Choosing option 3 your tests page will update each time you save any of the test files or the funderbar.js file.

 #### Part I:
 - [ ] identity
 - [ ] *first*